Youtube System Design

 In this architecture, we need two data sources to scale out the application: one to handle the write query and the other one to handle the read query.
 Here writes request will go to the master first and then apply to all the slaves.
 Read requests will be routed to slave replicas parallelly to reduce the load on the master.
 This could help us to increase the read throughput.

-Such a design may cause staleness in data from the read replica.
+Such design may cause staleness in data from the read replica.
 How?
-Let’s think!
-Suppose we performed a write operation by adding a new video, then its metadata would be first inserted in the master.
+Suppose we performed a write by adding a new video, then its metadata would be first updated in the master.
 Now before this new data gets updated to the slave, a new read request came.
-At this point, slaves would not be able to see it and return stale data to the user.
+At this point, slaves would not be able to see it and return stale data.
+This inconsistency may create a difference in view counts for a video between the master and the replica.
+But this can be okay if there is a slight inconsistency (for a short duration) in the view count.

 Metadata Sharding